 For a little bit above $500, musicians are offered a Mexican Fender that provides users with everything that a signature Fender Telecaster has to offer.
 The cosmetic appearance of the Mexican Standard Telecaster is designed with a C shaped maple neck, a maple fretboard, and 21 medium jumbo frets that make playing a breeze.

 The hardware on this guitar is incredibly reliable and provides users with a warm and bluesy sound that pairs well with all genres and playing styles.

-The Deluxe Stratocaster HSS Plus Top with iOS Connectivity has everything that a beginner needs, as this Stratocaster connects directly to an iOS device without having to use a bunch of hardware or a whole bunch of cables.
+The Deluxe Stratocaster HSS Plus Top with iOS Connectivity has everything that all electric guitars for beginners needs, as this Stratocaster connects directly to a modern iOS device without having to use a bunch of hardware or a whole bunch of cables.

 All a user has to do to pull information off of the internet and on to the Stratocaster just by using a mini-USB cable and USB-Lightning cable, which are both included with your purchase of Stratocaster.
 You can record and play songs directly to your device and even use your Apple headphone jack to independently control the volume of your guitar and sustain all your needs.

 If you’ve ever wondered what the word ‘stratocaster’ means, it’s just a worldwide known slang that means ‘this is going to be amazing’.
-The Standard Stratocaster is the perfect electric guitar for beginners, as it’s an incredibly affordable instrument that offers a tone that you will feel how it can fit into several different genres of music; this guitar offers customers with an incredible value.
+The Standard Stratocaster is the perfect electric guitar for beginners, as it’s an incredibly affordable instrument that offers a tone that you will feel how it can fit into several different genres of music; this guitar offers customers with an incredible price.